 We left home on a Wednesday morning reasonably early so that we could make an out of the way stop going to the casino.
 We planned to explore the John Dillinger Museum in Crown Point, Indiana, on the way.
-We got there and in spite of a time mixup, spent a couple hours at the museum.
-I wrote a report about it.
-The report is located on Hubpages.
+In spite of a time mixup, we spent a couple of hours at the museum.

 We got to Rising Sun about 5 PM.
 It's laid out so that the main hotel and the casino are on the river side of the complex.
 A new facility - The Lodge - is on the opposite side.
-There's perhaps 400 yards between the two buildings.
+There are perhaps 400 yards between the two buildings.
 A shuttle runs constantly between the two.

-As soon as The Lodge opened as a non smoking facility we began staying there and were really happy until our last stay when there were problems.
+As soon as The Lodge opened as a non-smoking facility we began staying there and were really happy until our last stay when there were problems.
 I complained a lot to no avail and commented in a trip report.
 A fellow panel member stepped up and somehow influenced the hotel.
-I got a call from an assistant manager who was very nice and offered us a couple nights to show that normally they really aren't what we had experienced.
+I got a call from an assistant manager who was very nice and offered us a couple of nights to show that normally they really aren't what we had experienced.
 Obviously, we accepted.

 We got checked in and found ourselves in a large, easily accessible room on the first floor just off the lobby.
 As you can see from the pictures, it was nice.
 We were happy that it was so different from the last trip.